-About twenty years ago, as I was walking aimlessly through the streets of downtown Lisbon, I had a chance encounter with a hole in the ground, in the middle of the street at Rua da Conceição.
-It was my first visit to the capital and I thought that, for sure, it was destiny opening up a street of Lisbon to a rarely seen attraction.
+About twenty years ago, as I was wandering through the streets of downtown Lisbon, I had a chance encounter with a hole in the ground, in the middle of the street at Rua da Conceição.
+It was my first visit to the capital, and I thought that, for sure, it was destiny opening up a street of Lisbon to a rarely seen attraction.
 I had been given the rare opportunity to visit Lisbon underground and the secret Roman galleries under Baixa.

 EDIT: Changes have been made to how you can visit this attraction.
 Since April 2016, the City Council charges a €1.00 fee per person (approximately USD $1.15) and you must book your visit in advance here.